livewire/docs/source/docs/state-management.blade.md

 `https://your-app.com/search-posts?search=some-search-string`

-This way, when a user hits the back button, or the bookmarks the page, you can get the initial state out of the query string, rather than resetting the component every time.
+This way, when a user hits the back button, or bookmarks the page, you can get the initial state out of the query string, rather than resetting the component every time.

-In these cases, you can add the property's name to `protected $updatesQueryString`, and Livewire will update the query string every time the property value changes.
+In these cases, you can add a property's name to `protected $updatesQueryString`, and Livewire will update the query string every time the property value changes.

 @codeComponent([
     'className' => 'SearchPosts.php',